ETH-DISCO/advx-bench/docs/1-cluster-tutorial.md

-# Hitchhiker's Guide to the Cluster

-> “In the beginning the Cluster Rules were created.
-> This has made many people very angry and has been widely regarded as a bad move.”
-> -- <cite>D. ADAMs ;)</cite>

 # The Cluster Rules
 This is a short comprehensive summary of the cluster rules, in the rest of the documents this is elaborated on a bit.